monkut/servembtiles/README.md

     ```

-5. To allow the socket to be created, chmod on servembtiles/repo directory:
+5. To allow the socket (for uwsgi<->nginx comunication) to be created, chmod on servembtiles/repo directory:

     ```console
     sudo chmod 777 /var/www/servembtiles/repo
     ```

-6. Copy upstart configuration file, *servembtiles-uwsgi.conf* to /etc/init
+6. Copy upstart configuration file, *servembtiles-uwsgi.conf* to /etc/init to run application as a service:

     ```console
     sudo cp /var/www/servembtiles/repo/servembtiles-uwsgi.conf /etc/init